Samoa Food Guide

 Panipopo

-Sweet coconut buns in coconut syrup.
-Perfect breakfast or snack.
-Fluffy, sweet, irresistible.
+Sweet coconut buns soaked in coconut syrup.
+Fluffy and sweet, good for breakfast or a snack.

 Allergens: